Set Current Location

 Disney's magic kingdom, the Disneyland Park in Anaheim is the original theme park; a labor of love designed by Walt Disney himself, the only one of the franchise to have been built directly under his auspicious care.
 Since its grand opening in 1955, this theme park has come to be renown as the place where dreams come true; where ogres, dragons and wizards roam, dazzling visions of the future are realized, and all are invited to experience a realm born of an imagination that knows no bounds.
 Expanded over the years, this whimsical wonderland now includes eight playfully themed lands like Critter Country and Mickey's Toontown.
 Here, fairytale princesses and Mickey Mouse greet visitors of every age, welcoming them into a world where magical lands are brought to life and there are thrilling experiences galore.

-This place recalls the days of old when a Saturday night date meant a trip to the local amusement park, complete with a ride on the ferris wheel and a few games of skill where a boy could win a teddy bear for his sweetheart.
+This place recalls the days when a Saturday night date meant a trip to the local amusement park, complete with a ride on the ferris wheel and a few games of skill where a boy could win a teddy bear for his sweetheart.
 It opened in 1936 and has remained a Newport Beach institution to this day.
 It's not that big, so don't count on a full day of activity, but it is a nice place to spend a couple of hours.
-Nights are especially festive here, so bring the family, a group of friends or a special someone.
-There is no entrance fee, but each ride requires tickets, with individual prices ranging from USD 1.25-2.50.
+Nights are especially festive here, so bring the family, a group of friends or special someone.
+There is no entrance fee, but each ride requires tickets.

 Stretching 1853 feet (564.80 meters) into the Pacific Ocean, the Huntington Beach Pier is one of the West Coast's longest piers.
 This attraction is visited by millions of people each year, creating an eccentric crowd.
 It is home to several important events, such as the U.S. Open of Surfing in July, Kite Party in February and Huck Finn Fishing Derby in August.
 You’ll also find excellent oceanfront dining at both ends of the pier.